Jingtian1989/py/naming/README.md

 **PUBLICS & PRIVATES:**

-lowercase and precursor-underline for changable and global variable which needed protecting.
-a precursor-underline makes it a package private variable, and often setter & getter are pr-
-ovide by the package.
+lowercase and precursor-underline for changable and global variable which needed protecting.a precursor-underline makes it a package private variable.and often setter & getter are provide by the package.

 	_observers = []
 	def add_observer(observer):